mangila/spring-sec/README.md

 Encrypt data at transit HTTPS (SSL/TLS) - Layer 6 stuffs, but anyway

 Often, another proxy service can be used for managing the first layer of SSL/TLS termination, other than that it depends on how sensitive/secure environment, if the proxy requesting the application also should terminate SSL/TLS.
+For a full end-to-end journey

 ### Validate the data